 BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 223 Stone [D] California Safe Drinking Water Act: microplastics The California Safe Drinking Water Act requires the State Water Resources Control Board to administer provisions relating to the regulation of drinking water to protect public health.
 Current law requires the state board, on or before July 1, 2020, to adopt a definition of microplastics in drinking water and, on or before July 1, 2021, to adopt a standard methodology to be used in the testing of drinking water for microplastics and requirements for 4 years of testing and reporting of microplastics in drinking water, including public disclosure of those results.
 This bill would require the state board, to the extent possible, and where feasible and cost effective, to work with the State Department of Public Health in complying with those requirements.
 Watch State Priorities: Support legislation or regulations that restrict the use of microplastics in any product that is disposed of through the sewer system.
 ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Watch AB 231 Mathis [R] California Environmental Quality Act: exemption: recycled water.
 Would exempt from CEQA a project to construct or expand a recycled water pipeline for the purpose of mitigating drought conditions for which a state of emergency was proclaimed by the Governor if the project meets specified criteria.
 Because a lead agency would be required to determine if a project qualifies for this exemption, this bill would impose a state-mandated local program.
 The bill would also exempt from CEQA the development and approval of building standards by state agencies for recycled water systems.
 Two Year Bill Watch State Priorities: Support efforts to reform the California Environmental Quality Act (CEQA)to streamline current procedures and regulations for projects to refurbish or replace existing infrastructure facilities.
 ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Support AB 291 Chu Emergency preparedness Would establish a Local Emergency Preparedness and Hazard Mitigation Fund to support staffing, planning, and other emergency mitigation priorities to help local governments meet emergency management, preparedness, readiness, and resilience goals.
 The bill would, upon appropriation by the Legislature, require the Controller to transfer \$500,000,000 to the fund.
 The bill would require the Office of Emergency Services to establish the Local Emergency Preparedness and Hazard Mitigation Fund Committee under the Standardized Emergency Management System Advisory Board.
-Watch collection improvements and ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Watch AB 292 Quirk [D] Recycled water: raw water and groundwater augmentation Current law requires the State Water Resources Control Board, on or before December 31, 2023, to adopt uniform water recycling criteria for direct potable reuse through raw water augmentation, as specified.
+Two Year Bill Watch State Priorities: Secure funding through grants and legislation for infrastructure, collection improvements and alternative renewable energy at the Fountain Valley, Plant No. 1 and Huntington Beach, Plant No. 2.
+ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Watch AB 292 Quirk [D] Recycled water: raw water and groundwater augmentation Current law requires the State Water Resources Control Board, on or before December 31, 2023, to adopt uniform water recycling criteria for direct potable reuse through raw water augmentation, as specified.
 This bill would eliminate the definition of "direct potable reuse" and instead would substitute the term "groundwater augmentation" for "indirect potable reuse for groundwater recharge" in these definitions.
 The bill would require, on or before December 31, 2023, the state board to adopt uniform water recycling criteria for raw water augmentation.
-Two Year Bill Watch Policies: Water Quality and Supply - Support measures ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Support
+Two Year Bill Watch Legislative and Regulatory Policies: Water Quality and Supply - Support measures that promote and provide for the use of reclaimed water ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Support